-It is 2020 and this year we are celebrating our 15th anniversary!
-We’ve accomplished so much since we began in 2005, and we invite you to explore this timeline, which highlights our top 15 milestones from 2005-2020.
+In 2020 we celebrated our 15th anniversary and took a look back at what we had accomplished since 2005!
+We invite you to explore this timeline, which highlights our top 15 milestones from 2005-2020.

 RefugePoint was founded to help resettle and provide life-saving medical care to a group of HIV+ refugees.
 Later that year, we launched the Urban Refugee Protection Program to address the holistic needs of at-risk refugees.The program now provides support to 1,500 of Nairobi’s most vulnerable refugees and Kenyans annually.

 In 2005, we made our first referral for resettlement, and in 2008 we began partnering with UNHCR to help more at-risk refugees access resettlement.
 From 2005-2020, our Experts have worked in 214 locations across 44 countries and helped to refer more than 87,000 refugees for resettlement.

 We worked with UNHCR to train over 20 non-governmental organizations (NGOs) across Africa on identifying refugees for resettlement.
 We later co-created a resettlement toolkit with UNHCR and partner NGOs to use globally.
 As of 2020, we’ve trained more than 6,000 partner staff on resettlement.
 Photo: © UNHCR/J.Babb

 We conducted our first child protection mission.
 Following its success to protect and help resettle unaccompanied children, we sent a team of Child Protection Experts to a number of locations to fill significant gaps, reach more children in need, and train others to do this work.
 From 2011-2020, our 40 Child Protection Experts have worked in 154 locations in 19 countries and have helped 14,252 refugee children.